COE Department of STEM Education

 The MAST degree is designed for: Accordion Closed

-• Secondary (middle or high school) science teachers pursuing advanced knowledge in the profession
+• Science teachers pursuing advanced knowledge in the profession

-• Secondary science teachers preparing for leadership roles such as curriculum, instruction or professional development specialists, department heads, etc. or those already in those roles
+• Science teachers preparing for leadership roles such as curriculum specialists, instruction or professional development specialists, department heads, etc. or those already in those roles

 • Upper elementary teachers interested in focusing on science teaching and learning